kusamanetwork/userguide/docs/try/validate.md

 ![dashboard bonding](../img/guides/how-to-validate/polkadot-dashboard-bonding.jpg)

 - **Stash account** - Select your `stash` account.
-In this example, we will bond 100 milliKSMAs - make sure that your stash account contains _at least_ this much.
+In this example, we will bond 100 milliKSMs - make sure that your stash account contains _at least_ this much.
 You can, of course, stake more than this.
 - **Controller account** - Select the `controller` account created earlier.
-This account will also need a small amount of KSMA in order to start and stop validating.
+This account will also need a small amount of KSM in order to start and stop validating.
-- **Value bonded** - How much KSMA from the `stash` account you want to bond/stake.
-Note that you do not need to bond all of the KSMA in that account.
-Also note that tou can always bond _more_ KSMA later.
+- **Value bonded** - How much KSM from the `stash` account you want to bond/stake.
+Note that you do not need to bond all of the KSM in that account.
+Also note that tou can always bond _more_ KSM later.
 However, _withdrawing_ any bonded amount requires the bonding duration period to be over (several months at the time of writing).
 - **Payment destination** - The account where the rewards from validating are sent.
 More info [here](https://wiki.polkadot.network/en/latest/polkadot/learn/staking/#reward-distribution).

 Once everything is filled in properly, click `Bond` and sign the transaction (with your `stash` account).